NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

     }
  }
 ```
-No as we are changing to use Memcached we need to reboot the server.
+Now as we are changing to use Memcached we need to reboot the server.
 ```
  sudo service memcached force-reload sudo reboot